 The site of the former airport Berlin-Tegel is to be transformed into a research and industry park for urban technologies: Berlin TXL – The Urban Tech Republic.
 A hub for companies, universities and institutes to research, develop and produce collaboratively.
 Berlin TXL focuses on what keeps the growing cities of the 21st century alive: the efficient use of energy, sustainable building, eco-friendly mobility, recycling, networked control of systems, clean water and the use of new materials.

 The EUREF-Campus Berlin is an innovative location with plenty of space for inspiration and networking.
-Since 2008, the EUREF AG (European Energy Forum) has been developing the area around the Gasometer into a centre for innovative and sustainable energy and mobility concepts.Here, more than 3,500 people at over 150 work for a climate-neutral, resource-saving, smart city of tomorrow - collaboratively, openly and jointly.
+Since 2008, the EUREF AG (European Energy Forum) has been developing the area around the Gasometer into a center for innovative and sustainable energy and mobility concepts.Here, more than 3,500 people at over 150 work for a climate-neutral, resource-saving, smart city of tomorrow - collaboratively, openly and jointly.
 The EUREF-Campus is already fulfi lling the Federal Government’s CO2 climate goals for 2050 – today.
 Currently, a second innovation campus of this kind is being created in Germany with the EUREF-Campus Düsseldorf.

 The Berlin Schöneweide Business and Science District, situated along the banks of the River Spree, offers a creative environment which is highly valued by globally successful companies active at the intersection of technology, science and design.
 The HTW Berlin – Berlin’s largest university of applied sciences – constitutes an important nucleus for cooperation between science and business at this innovative and future-oriented locality.
 Whether for engineering sciences in the field of high-technology applications or for design studies in the cultural and creative sectors, Schöneweide offers a fertile and supportive environment for start-ups and established companies alike.